Voices of the Fed

 Founder and CEO, Invisibly; Co-founder of Square, Third Degree Glass Factory, Cultivation Capital and LaunchCode

-McKelvey is a member of the St. Louis Fed’s board of directors.
+McKelvey is a former chair of the St. Louis Fed’s board of directors.
 He recalls that “the biggest misconception that I had when I came into the Fed was that it was more focused on Washington and Wall Street.”
 In fact, he says, the Fed does work that impacts everyday people.

 Sadiqa Reynolds